 UCAS Team provides support for year 13 students and ex-students who are in the process of completing their UCAS application.
 If a student has not yet informed us that they want a UCAS Adviser they should contact Student Services.

-Student Advice and Support Team provides specialist support to students with particular needs.
+Additional Learning Support Team provides specialist support to students with particular needs.
 This includes students with learning needs such as dyslexia and students with physical disabilities.
 They also provide a range of support to students needing advice about issues such as housing and finance.
 They also provide advice and support to students facing difficult personal, emotional or family circumstances.

 SEND Code of Practice 2014